businesslibrarian/businesslibrarian.github.io/_posts/2024-11-12-capital-iq.md

 ---
 layout: post
 title: How to Set Up a Capital IQ Account
-summary: How to set up an account to use Capital IQ.
+description: Use your UMD account to set up access to Capital IQ.
 link: /capital-iq/
 ---
 # How to Set Up a Capital IQ Account